State College Underage Drinking Attorney

 What Is Considered Underage Drinking in PA?

 Many are surprised to learn that no breath or blood test is required to charge someone with Underage Drinking under 18 Pa.C.S. § 6308.
-This law makes it illegal for anyone under 21 to:
+Police can issue citations based on behavior, smell of alcohol, or a simple admission—no formal DUI testing is needed.
+Also, “drinking” is NOT required.
+The law makes it illegal for anyone under 21 to:

 Purchase